iam-charan-k/First-/README.md

 # First-
-1st project, for checking,
-how git and GitHub works.
+1st project, for checking,how git and GitHub works.
--b2 branch code here...
+#b2 branch code here...

 ##instructions for project.
 -priority